shearernas/SQLSimpl/README.md

 ## 📄 License

-This project is licensed under the GPL-3.0 License - see the [LICENSE.md](LICENSE) file for details.
+This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments